abhikumar0670/shopify-insights/LOGIN-CREDENTIALS.md

 ---

-*Built with ❤️ for modern e-commerce analytics*
+*Built for modern e-commerce analytics*